bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-example.md

 In @fig:plane-change-optimize-delta-v, $\Delta i$ = 28.6° shows Case 1 (plane change at LEO) and $\Delta i$ = 0° shows Case 2 (plane change at GEO).
 We can see that there appears to be a minimum in the $\Delta v$ around $\Delta i$ = 2.5°.
 This means that about 2.5° of plane change should happen when transferring into the Hohmann trajectory, and the remainder should happen at altitude.

-We can determine the value of this optimium by taking the derivative with respect to $\Delta i$ and setting it equal to zero:
+We can determine the value of this optimum by taking the derivative with respect to $\Delta i$ and setting it equal to zero:

 :::{math}
 :label: eq:plane-change-delta-v-derivative